pimoroni/fanshim-python/examples/README.md

 The LED should light up Green when the fan is enabled, and Red when it's not.

-The script supports three arguments:
+The script supports these arguments:

+* `--on-threshold N` the temperature at which to turn the fan on, in degrees C (default 65)
+* `--off-threshold N` the temperature at which to turn the fan off, in degrees C (default 55)
+* `--delay N` the delay between subsequent temperature readings, in seconds (default 2)
+* `--preempt` preemptively kick in the fan when the CPU frequency is raised (default off)

+Deprecated arguments

 * `--threshold N` the temperature at which the fan should turn on, in degrees C (default 55)
 * `--hysteresis N` the change in temperature needed to trigger a fan state change, in degrees C (default 5)
-* `--delay N` the delay between subsequent temperature readings, in seconds
-* `--preempt` preemptively kick in the fan when the CPU frequency is raised

 You can use systemd or crontab to run this example as a fan controller service on your Pi.